Simon Collins

 - BHIVA/UKHSA: National HIV Mortality Review Working Group.
 Research into current current HIV-related mortality in the UK.

-- INSIGHT group (including the START study – see below).
-Although START is now closed, the group is currently analysing results from extended follow-up that ended in 2023.
+- INSIGHT group (including the START study).
+Although START is now closed, the group is currently analysing results from extended follow-up until 2023.

 - SWIFT study – using semaglutide for weight loss in people living with HIV.